awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 ## Limitations of Aurora Serverless v1<a name="aurora-serverless.limitations"></a>

 The following limitations apply to Aurora Serverless v1:
++  You can't use Aurora MySQL version 3 for Aurora Serverless v1 clusters\.
+Aurora MySQL version 3 works with Aurora Serverless v2, which is currently in preview\.
 + Aurora Serverless v1 is available in certain AWS Regions and for specific Aurora MySQL and Aurora PostgreSQL versions only\.
 For more information, see [Aurora Serverless v1](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.Serverless)\.
 + Aurora Serverless v1 doesn't support the following features:
   + Aurora global databases